 Always remember, people buy with emotions first and then justify with logic afterwards.
 Trying to sell to their logical brain with facts and figures is a complete waste of time.

-The five major motivators of human behavior, especially buying behavior are:
+There are five major motivators of human behavior, especially buying behavior.
+These are:

 If your sales copy isn’t pushing at least one of these emotional hot buttons, then it’s likely too timid and ineffective.
-Notice how all the successful, tested headlines above push one or more of these?
+Notice how all the successful, tested headlines push one or more of these?

 Fear, especially the fear of loss is one of the most powerful emotional hot buttons you can push in your sales copy.